-NOTE: If you already use the 200 API via Sage ID and an externally facing web server (the process for that method can be found here), before following these steps access System Administration, choose the option for API, choose edit and untick the option for Enable API.
+If you already use the 200 API via Sage ID and an externally facing web server, before following these steps access System Administration, choose the option for API, choose edit and untick the option for Enable API.
 This will turn off access via the previous method and allow you to follow the next steps.

 Prerequisites for using the Sage 200 Native API